MuenYu/Squash/README.md

 - [x] user login (registration is not necessary)

 ### Additional
-- [x] get/post/put/delete APIs
-- [x] using an external API for data
 - [x] fancy web design
 - [ ] sophisticated visualisations of data
 - [ ] additional types of data